Economy of Colorado: Federal

-The booming state capital Denver is the economic center of Colorado.
+Denver is the economic center of Colorado.

 As of August 2013, Colorado had 53,800 nonmilitary federal employees, which made of 2.3 percent of the state's total nonfarm employment, slightly above the national average of 2.0 percent.
 In addition, there were 37,285 active military in Colorado.

 Before Colorado was a state, it was a federal prison territory.
 Today, the Federal Bureau of Prisons operates the Federal Correctional Complex, in Fremont County, which consists of several separate Federal prisons, including ADX Florence, the only supermax facility in the federal system, home to many convicted terrorists and other notorious criminals.

 The North American Aerospace Defense Command (NORAD) and United States Air Force Academy are based in Colorado Springs; National Oceanic and Atmospheric Administration (NOAA), National Center for Atmospheric Research (NCAR) and the National Institute of Standards and Technology in Boulder; United States Geological Survey and other government agencies at the Denver Federal Center in Lakewood; the Denver Mint and United States Court of Appeals for the Tenth Circuit in Denver.

 There is also a significant amount of federal lands in the state, including 11 National Forests and four National Parks.
 There are also numerous private companies that have operations in Colorado that deal with the governmental agencies in states.